GLASS AND GOLD

 Lattice-Forged

 Native silicon-sulfur materials.
 Warm-hued (yellow, orange, red).
-These items resonate harmoniously with the Thalline — no drawbacks, stable performance, predictable.
+These items resonate harmoniously with the Thalline.
+No drawbacks, stable performance, predictable.
 The lattice was built from these materials.
 Your body was built from these materials.
 There is a comfort in that consistency.

 Passive bonus: Equipped Lattice-Forged items generate Flux every Pulse.